Home/Field Notes/Modeler Masterclass

 The question comes up almost every time I talk to a worship guitarist who's thinking about going direct: HX Stomp or Helix LT?

 Both run Line 6's HX processing engine.
-Both sound the same — the amp models, the effects algorithms, the IRs are identical.
+Both sound the same.
+The amp models, the effects algorithms, the IRs are identical.
 The differences are physical and practical, which means the right choice depends entirely on how you play and what your stage looks like.

 Here's how I'd think through it.